 The grave stone is difficult to read, what I can make out is: In Memorian; Mevrouw Louise Laridon; geboren te Waerechen (Belgie); den 27 April 1850; gestorven te velde; bij Lindley (Oranjevrystaat); den 10 Mai 1900; als Verplegster; in die Belgisch-Duitsche Ambulance.
-Translated: Mrs Louise Laridon; born at Waregem (Belgium); at the 27 April 1950; died in the field; near Lindley (Orange Free State); on the 10 May 1900; as nurse; in the Belgian-German ambulance.

-Doing a bit of an Internet research, she was part of a group of medical volunteers made up from German and Belgian personnel.
+>Doing a bit of an Internet research, she was part of a group of medical volunteers made up from German and Belgian personnel.
 The group arrived in South Africa in January 1900.
 What is noteworthy is that she died in the field, but we don't know whether through war injury or through sickness.

 Her place of birth is Waregen situated in the province of West-Flanders.
 Just a slight worry here, I assume that Waerechen, as written on the tombstone, is the same as Waregen, which is what Google comes up with when entering the name Waerechen.

 The inscription reads: Beloved sons of; John R Wilson; Lieut.Hamish B.B.Wilson; aged 26 years; of the Royal Air Force; who died; on the 18th July 1918; from the effects of wounds received; in a British air raid on Germany; on the 15th May 1918.
 This has not much really to do with local history, but it pricked my interest into the lesser known history of aerial raids behind enemy lines during Worls War 1 in Europe.
 Bombing raids were part of warfare from the start of the war, it was done by all participants of the conflict.
 Mainly directed at disrupting supply lines behind enemy lines but in some cases also deeper into enemy territories throwing bombs indiscriminately to demoralise the enemy.
-One of the best documented of these were the bombs thrown on London using Zeppelin airships.
+One of the best documented of these were the bombs dropped on London using Zeppelin airships.

 The inscription actually talks about sons, plural.
 The reason is that this is the grave of an other son of the Wilsons, that was Donald B.B.Wilson aged 22 years who died on the 27nd October 1918 in Lindley during the influenza epidemic.